 If you’re planning a trip to the Arizona’s Grand Canyon, a ride on the Grand Canyon Railway is a must-do.
-In addition to tasting the good old days of railroading, your family will have the chance to connect with America’s “Wild West” history and experience the awesome beauty of The Grand Canyon from the comfort of a rail seat.
+In addition to tasting the good old days of railroading, your family will have the chance to connect with America’s “Wild West” history.
+Hop aboard to experience the awesome beauty of The Grand Canyon from the comfort of a rail seat.

 Over the years, the train hosted many movie stars, dignitaries and U.S. Presidents on its route.
-In 1927, 70,382 passengers traveled the train to the canyon, but, due to the establishment of better roadways and the rise of automobile travel, it made its final trip in 1968 with three passengers on board…
+In 1927, 70,382 passengers traveled the train to the canyon.
+However, due to the establishment of better roadways and the rise of automobile travel, this train made its final trip in 1968 with three passengers on board…

 Fast forward to 1989, when 88 years to the day of its first journey, The Grand Canyon Railway was re-inaugurated and reborn.

 Extraordinary care has been employed to restore, refurbish and, in some cases, completely rebuild all of the antique locomotives, cars, tracks and depots by a team of skilled mechanics and craftsmen (many of whom are probably Railfans).
 The railway’s impressive equipment has been rescued from the scrap yards of many former railroads such as the Pennsylvania, the Southern Pacific and the Great Northern.